 Advancing the education and economic development of Black women in South Africa

-The Golelo Trust aims to advance the education and economic development of Black women in South Africa by providing educational bursaries for the study of mechanical/ electro-mechanical/ industrial engineering at tertiary level.
-It is believed that graduates in these fields will ultimately contribute to and benefit those sectors of the South African economy in which the Founder is involved and which will assist in building and developing Black business in those sectors.
+The Golelo Trust aims to advance the education and economic development of Black women in South Africa by providing educational bursaries for the study of mechanical engineering at tertiary level.
+It is believed that graduates in this field will ultimately contribute to and benefit those sectors of the South African economy in which the Founder is involved and which will assist in building and developing Black business in those sectors.

 Beneficiaries of the Trust

-Bursaries will be awarded to Black Women students with proven academic performance in the study of mechanical/ electro-mechanical/ industrial engineering at tertiary level, and with personal circumstances deserving of support.
+Bursaries will be awarded to Black Women students with proven academic performance in the study of mechanical engineering at tertiary level, and with personal circumstances deserving of support.

 The trustees of the Trust are: